Dire Dawa Walking Tour

 Dire Dawa was founded in 1902 as a station on the Addis Ababa-Djibouti Railway and retains a distinctive French colonial quarter called Kezira.
 The city is a crossroads of Oromo, Somali, Harari, and Amhara cultures.
 The main market, Chattara, is one of the largest in eastern Ethiopia.
 The ancient walled city of Harar, a UNESCO World Heritage Site, is just an hour's drive south.

-Roamee Pro, also known as Roamee, offers a free self-guided Dire Dawa walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Dire Dawa walking tour with audio narration.
 Use it to explore Kezira, Chattara Market, Railway Station, plus hidden gems like Hyena feeding and Lega Hare without booking a group tour.

-This Dire Dawa walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Dire Dawa.
+This Dire Dawa walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Dire Dawa.
 Start with Kezira and Chattara Market, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest